Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The foramen ovale is also a normal structure in a baby’s heart before birth.
 It’s an opening in the wall (atrial septum) between the atria.
 It normally closes a few weeks after birth.
 If it remains open, it’s called a patent foramen ovale (PFO).

 With TGA, the positions of the aorta and pulmonary artery are switched (transposed).
-As a result, the aorta is connected to the right ventricle.
-This sends oxygen-poor blood to the body.
-The pulmonary artery is connected to the left ventricle.
-This sends oxygen-rich blood back to the lungs.
+The aorta is connected to the right ventricle resulting in oxygen-poor blood being pumped to the body.
+The pulmonary artery is connected to the left ventricle resulting in oxygen-rich blood being pumped back to the lungs.
 When a child’s body does not receive enough oxygen-rich blood from the heart, this leads to organ failure.

-After birth, a child with TGA depends on other structural defects to allow blood to flow through the heart so that oxygenated blood can reach the body:
+After birth, a child with TGA depends on other structures to allow blood to mix in the heart so that some oxygen can reach the body:

 A PFO allows oxygen-poor blood and oxygen-rich blood to mix between the atria.
-Mixed blood (blood with some oxygen) from the right atrium can flow into the right ventricle and be pumped through the transposed aorta.
+Mixed blood (blood with some oxygen) from the right atrium can flow into the right ventricle and be pumped into the transposed aorta.
 As a result, mixed blood can reach the body and deliver oxygen.
-Because the blood contains less oxygen than normal, it causes your child’s skin, lips, and nails to appear blue.
+Because the blood contains less oxygen than normal, it may cause your child’s skin, lips, and nails to appear blue.
 This condition is called cyanosis.

-A PDA allows mixed blood to flow from the aorta to the pulmonary artery.
-As a result, some of this blood can reach the lungs to pick up oxygen.
+A PDA allows oxygen-poor blood to flow from the aorta to the pulmonary artery.
+As a result, some of this blood can reach the lungs to pick up more oxygen.